Chunkification#

 This setting will trigger OM to dump the variables pool when the pool

 uses 80% of the available memory.
-Similar to maximum_memory_usage
+Similar to maximum_memory_usage,

 if this chunkification setting is used with multiple tasks/simulations